mozilla/sumo/README.md

-# Mozilla Sumo & Community
+# Mozilla Sumo

-This repository is used to track anything related to the platform that powers SuMo and any other proejcts the team might be working on.
+This repository is used to track anything related to the platform that powers SuMo and any other projects the team might be working on.

 ## Engineering Board

-Short description of the current workflow of the team.

 We are working mostly with projects.
 A project signifies the team's focus for a period of time.
-Usually we are are working on a single project per property at a time.
+Usually there are one or two active projects at a time.
 A project is defined as a standalone chunk of work for a specific property.
 Recent examples of projects were the redesign of the SUMO site, integrating Firefox Accounts etc.

-Work outside of projects usually falls under the Keep the Lights On category (KTLO).
+As a rule of thumb, a project is defined as work that requires more than one tasks to be completed and takes more than 3 working days.
+Anything that doesn't fall in the project category is a standalone issue.
+In most of the cases, these issues are bugs.

+_The board will only display either standalone issues or the issues of the active project(s) in order to avoid clutter._

 ### GitHub Milestones